Broadcasting Authority of Ireland

-The Broadcasting Authority of Ireland (BAI; Údarás Craolacháin na hÉireann) is a former broadcasting authority which regulated both public and commercial broadcasting sector in Ireland.
+The Broadcasting Authority of Ireland (BAI; Údarás Craolacháin na hÉireann) was a broadcasting authority which regulated both public and commercial broadcasting sector in Ireland.

 It was established in 2009, effectively replacing the Broadcasting Commission of Ireland (BCI) (Coimisiún Craolacháin na hÉireann).
 It was dissolved in 2023 and its staff and functions were transferred to a new body entitled Coimisiún na Meán.